JoaoVictordaSilva/NeedApp/README.md

 # NeedApp

-A simple library using annotation processing to verify that other applications are installed on the system.
+A simple library using annotation processing to verify if other applications are installed on the system.

 @TargetClass -> To delegate class what should do.